-There are 1 or more attributes and a quantity in the variable products.
-And you will have to find the variation ID, attribute NAME slug and the attribute TERM SLUG along with finding the product ID.
+There are one or more attributes and quantities in the variable products.
+You will have to find the variation ID, attribute NAME slug and the attribute TERM slug along with the product ID.

 You can see the images shown below!